 - We do teach using practical, applied, and hands-on lessons and exercises, with a few short lectures that introduce a topic.

 2.2 General schedule

-The workshop is structured as a series of participatory live-coding sessions (instructor and learner coding together) interspersed with hands-on exercises and group work, using either a practice dataset or some other real-world dataset.
-There are some lectures given, mainly at the start and end of the workshop.
+The course is structured as a series of participatory live-coding sessions interspersed with hands-on exercises and group work, using either a practice dataset or some other real-world dataset.
+There are some lectures given, mainly at the start and end of the course.
 The general schedule outline is shown in the below table.
-This is not a fixed schedule of the timings of each session, some may be shorter and others may be longer, and is instead meant to be an approximate guide and overview.
+This is not a fixed schedule of the timings of each session — some may be shorter and others may be longer.
+Instead, it is meant to be an approximate guide and overview.

 |Date and time||Session topic||Type|

 |10:30||Management of R projects (with short break)||Code-along|

 |13:30||Collaboration and teamwork in research||Lecture|

 |14:00||Version control and collaborative practices||Code-along|